My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 - Recommended stops: Bahla Fort, Jabreen Castle, Birkat Al Mouz

-Waking up to the ripple of Falaj in a centuries-old Omani house, then having a heartful breakfast in an airy terrace, followed by a slow stroll across the lush terraces and wandering the maze of shaded narrow streets of Misfat town was a perfect start of the day.
+Waking up to the ripple of Falaj in a centuries-old Omani house, then having a heartful breakfast in an airy terrace, followed by a slow stroll across the lush terraces and wandering the maze of shaded narrow streets of Misfat town was a perfect start to the day.

 The next exciting stop was ancient forts and castles which are plentiful in Oman.
 Each of them is impressive in its own way.
 Therefore, you can spend hours wandering around the courtyards and maze of rooms.